mannasubhra/Fashion-House/README.md

 # Fashion House

 ## Overview
-Fashion Club is an innovative web application designed to bring the latest trends in fashion to your fingertips.
+Fashion House is an innovative web application designed to bring the latest trends in fashion to your fingertips.
 Our platform allows users to explore, discover, and shop for a wide range of fashion items, from clothing to accessories.
 With a user-friendly interface and seamless navigation, we aim to enhance your shopping experience.

 ## Features
 - **User Authentication**: Secure login and registration for users